sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 Remember that such fragmentation was present with virtual addressing as well, but the OS could stitch together various fragmented segments to form a single virtual allocation.
-Therefore, programs should strive to allocate memory in fixed-size chunks; essentially, they should assume that the OS can only allocate them pages of physical memory and it's _their job to stripe datastructures across them_.
+Therefore, programs should strive to allocate memory in fixed-size chunks;
+essentially, they should assume that the OS can only allocate them pages of physical memory and it's _their job to stripe datastructures across them_.

+# Dealing With The Stack

+The [stack](https://en.wikipedia.org/wiki/Call_stack) presents another potential issue.
+Current compilers assume that stack-allocated variabled can be addressed relative to the stack pointer, which is stored in a register.
+Obviously, while this is an efficient mechanism for address computation, this scheme doesn't work if any given stack frame is not comprised of physically contiguous memory.

+For certain applications, it is likely that we can allocate a single stack page at startup and then go on with our lives.
+In this case, the restrictions mentioned above aren't really an issue.
+However, programs _may_ allocate large data structures on the stack, may recurse deeply or may have dynamically sized stack allocations.
+In these cases, we can run into the issues described above since the stack we've already allocated may not be large enough.

+One solution to this problem is to dynamically allocate stack frames whenever a function call is made.
+In this case, every function prologue needs to check the current stack and see if there's enough space.
+If there is, then the function executes normally; otherwise, the function asks the OS for a memory region big enough to store the current function's entire stack frame before running.
+During the function epilogue, the program should then `free` that memory.

+It turns out that [gcc](https://gcc.gnu.org/) has implemented exactly this functionality and calls it ["stack splitting"](https://gcc.gnu.org/wiki/SplitStacks).
+You can check out that link for a detailed explanation of the `-fsplit-stack` option for gcc but it essentially implements the algorithm described above, modulo some tricks for making the common case fast and maintaining its own small free list for stack pages.

+## Overhead of Stack Checking

+We evaluated the performance impact of using split stacks on several [PARSEC](https://parsec.cs.princeton.edu/) benchmarks, as well as a microbenchmark designed to be bottlenecked on function calls.
+Our microbenchmark was a simple fibonnaci program (without memoization), that makes a very large number of recursive calls.

+## Overhead of Dynamic Allocations

+## Discussion

+# Dealing With Large Objects

+#Evaluation Methodology